 38. Iconsflow – Need some icons for your web or application project?
 Check out Iconsflow.
 There’s a free plan waiting for you, or some very affordable plans if you want to create many more icon sets.

-41. Flat UI Colours – An online reference portfolio of stunning flat design UI colours, complete with HEX and RGBa colour codes for you to use.
+41. Flat UI Colours – An online reference portfolio of stunning flat design UI colors, complete with HEX and RGBa color codes for you to use.

 42. Death To The Stock Photo – Subscribe to this website and you’ll get free quality images sent to your inbox each month.

 43. Dafont – A great place for finding cool free and commercial license fonts for use in your WordPress web design and development projects.

 Yes, that’s my awesome list of WordPress design and development tools I think every savvy blogger should use or try at least once!